thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Wednesday, 24 August 2022
+### Daily Rundown on Thursday, 25 August 2022

-- The average temperature today is 23.37˚C;
+- The average temperature today is 16.98˚C;
-- With highs of 23.8˚C and lows of 16.49˚C.
+- With highs of 19.83˚C and lows of 14.69˚C.
 - You can expect light rain for the day.

 <!-- weather_marker ends -->